Our History

 2020

-The firm is retained to design renovation of the Baltimore Arena.
+The firm is retained to design the renovations of the CFG Bank Arena in Baltimore, MD.